MassimoTambu/blast_code_challenge/notes.md

 ### Globals

-- Match duration
+- Match final results and duration
-- Player with more kills
+- Player with the most kills
-- Player with more money
+- Player with the most money
 - Hit counter
    - Total | Fatal headshots
    - body